Spring A-C

 Commonly Called: Spreading wattle

-Botanical Family: Fabaceae subfamily Mimosoideae
+Botanical Family: FABACEAE subfamily MIMOSOIDEAE

 Grows: This prickly shrub may be very prostrate to 0.1m or upright to 3m high.
 Some plants are straggly and sparse while others are very bushy.
 They spread from 1 to 3m wide.

 Foliage: The spreading branches are rigid, angular and the smaller ones are coloured green.
 The phyllodes are scythe shaped or straight with a prominent central vein, 1 to 5cm long by 2 to 3mm wide.
-These linear phyllodes are angled off the stem, sharply pointed and narrow at the base.

 Flowers: The axillary inflorescences are 1 to 3 yellow spherical ball flowerheads on slender stalks 0.5 to 2cm long with about 20 flowers.